Skip to main content

 • Measure opening pressure for IIH or papilledema

-• Rule out infection (meningitis)
+• Rule out infection (meningitis, encephalitis)

-• Diagnose inflammatory conditions (MS, NMO)
+• Diagnose inflammatory conditions (MS, NMO) - including oligoclonal bands and IgG index

-• Therapeutic—removing fluid can temporarily lower pressure
+• Therapeutic - removing fluid can temporarily lower pressure

 What to Expect